Neural Preconditioned Born Series: A Metric-Matched Framework for Learning-based Preconditioners: Verification: Fast Transform Implementation of Green Operators

 \paragraph{CDR case.} With $\mathcal{L}_{0,\mathrm{cdr}}=-\kappa_0\Delta+\mathbf{v}_0\cdot\nabla+\sigma_0$, the symbol is exactly \eqref{eq:cdr_G_symbol} denominator:

 Thus

 again $\mathcal{O}(N\log N)$.

-\paragraph{Newton-linearized system case.} For the Newton experiments, we use homogeneous Dirichlet boundaries and five-point FDM on interior nodes.
+\paragraph{Newton linear systems for nonlinear PDEs.} For the Newton experiments, we use homogeneous Dirichlet boundaries and five-point FDM on interior nodes.
 The reference Jacobian is diagonalized by the 2D DST-I (not periodic FFT).
 Writing

 with $S$ the 2D DST-I transform, the preconditioned application is

 where for the Laplacian-dominant implementation